Skip to main content

 What about Cyber Essentials and our ISO?

 Cyber Essentials covers what you said you have.
-The audit covers what you've actually got.
+The audit covers what you've got.
 The findings map cleanly to the NCSC's External Attack Surface Management guidance and to the boundary firewalls and secure configuration controls in Cyber Essentials v3.2.
 Useful evidence for an ISO 27001 audit too.

 What if you find something serious?